 Double Recovery: Support legislation to eliminate double recovery of damages and defend 2020 reforms that brought down the excess cost of recoverable medical expenses, as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
-Support legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated to the jury, such that phantom medical expenses or exorbitant charges are excluded from evidence.
+Support transparency legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated and presented to the jury, such that phantom medical expenses or exorbitant charges that are not reasonable and necessary are excluded from evidence.

-Insurance-related Reform: Support legislation that seeks to control insurance-related costs while providing market incentives for more insurers to stay in or come to Louisiana, including, but not limited to reforming existing "bad faith" laws governing the good faith and fair dealing requirements for insurance companies; taking measures to reduce inflated property damage claims; and reducing the insurance tax burden to a level consistent with other states in the South.
-Support a reasonable prescriptive period for the assertion of bad faith claims.
+Insurance-Related Reform: Support legislation that seeks to control insurance-related costs while providing market incentives for more insurers to stay in or come to Louisiana, including, but not limited to defending the 2024 reforms made to Louisiana's "bad faith" laws governing the good faith and fair dealing requirements for insurance companies; continue defending the measures taken in the 2024 legislative session to reduce inflated property damage claims; and reduce the insurance tax burden to a level consistent with other states in the South.